fabien-todescato/zcube/README.md

 _zcube_ is about counting trees, and aggregating the counts of the _subtrees_ of these trees.
 The intent is to provide an analytical tool to compute aggregate sums over multiple hierarchical dimensions.

+In the following, a _ZDDNumber_ is a linear combination of trees with long integer coefficients.

 In a nutshell :

       5*a      5*a     5*a   5*a     5*a